Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 Syntax refers to the system that governs how all of the symbols and words in a text document relate to each other.
-The first thing any programming language does when running a program is a process called tokenization, which means it uses special sybmols in the document to cut the document into small chunks of text called strings.
+The first thing any programming language does when running a program is a process called tokenization, which means it uses special symbols in the document to cut the document into small chunks of text called strings.
 It then rearranges these strings into a tree, which is usually called an "abstract syntax tree".